Short Camino Stories From Dario’s Camino Trips

 He shows us the Celtic symbols and explains them in a Christian way: the flower of fruitfulness that can evoke the Annunciation, the trisqel that speaks to us of the Trinity, the wooden statue of Christ carved in the seventeenth century that holds the world in his hands.
 And frescoes from the 13th century and earlier.

-And ancient tombs with lions, a divine symbol, that dominate wolves (malice) and wild boar (anger).
+And ancient tombs with lions, a divine symbol, that dominate wolves (malice) and wild boars (anger).
 I could greatly extend the list of things that Jesus showed and illustrated with short, didactic descriptions.

 Vilar de Narón, 06.05.2017 – French Way